Public Health in Brighton & Hove

-We work with key partners across the city – the NHS, local businesses and the community and voluntary sector – to ensure that health is made a priority in every area of life, and that everyone has access to the support and services they need to be healthy.
+We work with key partners across the city – the NHS, local businesses and the community & voluntary sector – to ensure that health is made a priority in every area of life, and that everyone has access to the support and services they need to be healthy.

 Annual Report of the Director of Public Health

 The annual report gives an independent assessment of the health of the people of Brighton & Hove.

-- Have a look at the Annual Report of the Director of Public Health 2016/17 (PDF 9MB) – the theme is Living Well in a Healthy City
+- Have a look at the latest Annual Report of the Director of Public Health 2018 - The Art of Good Health (PDF 11MB)

 - Download previous Annual Reports of the Director of Public Health